 Success Isn’t Just for the Young

-Some of America’s greatest business leaders hit their stride later in life.
+Some of America’s greatest entrepreneurs and business leaders hit their stride later in life.
 Many people have come to believe that success is supposed to strike when they’re young.

 While that may be the case for some pop stars and digital gurus, for most people, success comes as a result of gradually honing their craft through years of dedication and hard work.
 In fact, the most venerated figures in American business include people who gained massive success later in life.